jdgrant/cacheroute/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:5173`.
+4. Open your browser and navigate to the URL shown in the terminal (usually http://localhost:5173)

 ## Usage

-1. Upload a GPX file containing waypoints using the file upload button
+1. Upload a GPX file or enter coordinates manually
-2. Enter your starting location using either:
+2. The first point will be set as the starting location
-   - Latitude/Longitude coordinates
-   - Street address (geocoded using OpenStreetMap)
-3. Click "Optimize Route" to calculate the most efficient path
+3. Click "Optimize Route" to generate the best path
-4. View the optimized route on the map
-5. Click "Export to Google Maps" to open the route in Google Maps
+4. Use "Export to Google Maps" to open the route in Google Maps

-## Technologies Used
+## Technologies

 - React
 - TypeScript
 - Vite
 - Tailwind CSS
-- Leaflet (mapping)
-- OpenStreetMap (geocoding)
-- GPX Parser
+- Leaflet/React-Leaflet
+- OSRM (Open Source Routing Machine)

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

-MIT License - See LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details.